lucasBruma/lucasBruma/README.md

 ## Hello 👋

-My name is Lucas and I'm a frontend developer from Argentina
+I'm a frontend developer from Argentina.

 ## Skills